vishnupadmanabhan/articles/_posts/2016-03-01-charts-using-chartjs-and-laravel.md

 {% endhighlight %}

-The above route fire a method called projectsChartData which simply runs an sql query that returns the count of projects grouped by month.
+The above route fires a method called projectsChartData which simply runs an sql query that returns the count of projects grouped by month.
 This is a crude way of doing it and I am very sure this can be improved a great deal.

 {% highlight php %}